 Initiatives to Prevent Global Warming and Save Energy

-*In calculating CO2 emissions, the emission factor for TEL’s electricity consumption in Japan in fiscal 2017 was substituted by adjusted emission factors for the electrical power providers concerned.
-The emission factor for TEL’s overseas electricity consumption was substituted by estimated factors calculated by the Federation of Electric Power Companies of Japan based on values published by the International Energy Agency (IEA)
+*In calculating CO2 emissions, the emission factor for TEL’s electricity consumption in Japan in fiscal 2018 was substituted by adjusted emission factors for the electrical power providers concerned.
+The emission factor for TEL’s overseas electricity consumption was substituted by estimated factors calculated by the Federation of Electric Power Companies of Japan based on values published by the International Energy Agency (IEA).

 Initiatives to Reduce Water Consumption

-TEL has established a goal of keeping water consumption at the same level or below that of the baseline year (fiscal 2012 for factories and offices in Japan and a fiscal year of their choosing for each overseas operation).
-In fiscal 2017, we achieved 10 of the 14 goals at our sites worldwide.
-Continued efforts to achieve these goals include installing water-saving devices, watering lawns with rainwater, and implementing intermittent operation of cafeteria faucets.
-Overall, we reduced water consumption by 1.9% year-over-year to 1,055,000 m3 in fiscal 2017, and we discharged an estimated 874,000 m3 of wastewater.
+Recognizing that the preservation of water resources is a social issue, TEL has established a goal of keeping water consumption at the same level or below that of the baseline year (fiscal year 2012 for plants and offices in Japan and a fiscal year of their choosing for each overseas operation).
+Our ongoing efforts to achieve these goals include reusing pure water from our manufacturing operations, installing water-saving devices, watering lawns with rainwater, and implementing intermittent operation of cafeteria faucets.

 Initiatives to Reduce Waste